our digital manufacturing ecosystem

 There are other processes that can be applied to change the properties of anodic coatings, but they’re less common and will likely require a specialized vendor.
 If you have a special need, it’s best to reach out to a coating specialist.

 Anodic coatings have a broad range of applications, as we’ve seen in this article.
 The most common is probably for aesthetics because of the ability to dye these components.
-The images below are of thumb drives that have been anodized and dyed, simply for aesthetic purposes.

 We can see that the top thumb drive is class 1 (undyed), so the anodic coating appears clean, and the color is almost that of the base alloy, while the bottom has been dyed blue.
 In another example, we can see a thread adapter that has been anodized and dyed black.